Pediatric Home Care

 Focus on children

 We are one of the only comprehensive pediatric home care programs in the Mid-Atlantic region.
 Our registered nurses, rehabilitation therapists and social work staff are pediatric specialists who work solely with children and their families in the home and in the community.
 Together with your pediatrician or pediatric specialist, they provide assessment, treatment, education and support.

 Johns Hopkins Care at Home Pediatrics offers complete care services for your child.
 All of our services are coordinated by a nurse, who can help get you access to any of the services we offer.
 Whether care begins in the hospital before discharge or starts with your pediatrician in the community, coordination and navigation of all services helps us provide access to care and quality service.

 Dedication to quality and safety

 Johns Hopkins Care at Home has received accreditation from the Joint Commission, an organization whose recognition shows that our dedication to patient care meets or exceeds national standards for safety and quality.

-For your child to become a patient of our Pediatrics at Home group, you will need a referral from the hospital or your pediatrician.
+For your child to become a patient of Johns Hopkins Care at Home Pediatrics, you will need a referral from the hospital or your pediatrician.
 Here’s what you can expect:

 - Initial assessment: When we receive the referral, we consult with your provider to understand your child’s needs.
 We then schedule a time to meet with you—in the hospital or over the phone—to assess your child’s needs at home.
 We spend the time to understand your needs and follow your child’s physician orders.